henryleparisien/unichain/README.md

 # patcoin.js
-NodeJS implementation of a blockchain generator pateuse.world
+NodeJS implementation of a blockchain generator for pateuse.world